Overview

 Using XSL Transformations to transform XML documents

 In Etlworks, you can apply XSL transformations (XSLT) to modify XML documents dynamically before they are processed.
-XSLT is a powerful language for transforming XML documents into different structures or even into other formats like JSON, CSV, or HTML.
+XSLT is a language for transforming XML documents into different structures or even into other formats like JSON, CSV, or HTML.

 Key Benefits of Using XSLT in Etlworks